itinstructor/GoPiGo3/README.md

 ## Video Streaming

+- picam2_video_1.py --> Video streaming using Picama2 for Raspberry Pi Bullseye and Bookworm.
+Using the new libcamera2 camera stack.
-- video_star.py --> Video streaming using OpenCV for Python
+- video_star.py --> Video streaming using OpenCV for Python using legacy camera

 ## GoPiGo3 Code